 The Apothecary Shoppe

 Early on in the Business Coaching process, Kevin recalls his coach pointing out that a significant portion of his business came from a small group of physicians located in a clinic upstairs from the pharmacy.
 At the time, he was confident that he had a good relationship with the providers in the clinic and the thought of losing them seemed a remote and unlikely possibility.
-But that possibility became a reality toward the end of 2011 and into 2012 when the clinic decided to move and open an in-house pharmacy.
-As a result, The Apothecary Shoppe began experiencing a slow but steady decline in volume, which would result in about a 30% loss of business over the course of more than 12 months.
+But that possibility became a reality when the clinic decided to move and open an in-house pharmacy.
+As a result, The Apothecary Shoppe began experiencing a slow but steady decline in volume, which would result in about a 30% loss of business.

 This new business isn’t coming from the hospital next door.
 I had already tapped that business.
 I had to go outside of my comfort zone and talk with prescribers who didn’t know me or my pharmacy well.
 I had to work to get this new business.